 The maximum and minimum exponent values, 0 and 255, are special cases.
-Exponent 255 is used to represent infinity, and store Not a Number (NaN) values.
+Exponent 255 can represent infinity and store Not a Number (NaN) values.
 Infinity can occur as a result of dividing by zero, or as a result of computing a value that is too large to store in this format.
 NaN values are used for special purposes.
 Infinity is stored by setting Exp to 255 and Frac to all zeros.
 If Exp is 255 and Frac is nonzero, the bit pattern represents a NaN.

-Exponent 0 is used to represent very small numbers in a special way.
+Exponent 0 can represent very small numbers in a special way.
 If Exp is zero, then the Frac field has no implicit 1 on the front.
 This means that the format can store 0.0, by setting both Exp and Frac to all 0 bits.
-It also means that numbers that are too small to store using Exp >= 1 are stored with less precision than the ordinary 23 bits.
+It also means that numbers that are too small to store using $Exp \ge 1$ are stored with less precision than the ordinary 23 bits.
 These are called denormals.